-Some of Group's agents, merchants or Tochka's SME clients, although mostly not incorporated in Crimea, may have operations there.
-Further, before the introduction of the corresponding sanctions the Group has had direct contacts with several Crimea banks that are registered as financial legal entities in Crimea, currently such banks may continue to operate as the Group' agents or merchants.
-On December 19, 2014, U.S. President Obama signed an executive order imposing comprehensive sanctions on the Crimea region.
-The EU has similarly introduced a broad set of sanctions through the Council Regulation (EU) 692/2014 as amended by Regulation (EU) 1351/2014.
-To date, management does not believe that any of the current sanctions as in force limit the Group' ability to work with entities that may have operations in Crimea or operate in Crimea.
-Nevertheless, if the the Group is deemed to be in violation of any sanctions currently in place or if any new or expanded sanctions are imposed on Russian businesses operating in Crimea by the U.S., EU, or other countries, the Group's business and results of operations may be materially adversely affected.
+Some of the Group's agents, merchants or Tochka's SME clients, although mostly not incorporated in Crimea, may have operations there.
+To date, management does not believe that any of the current sanctions as in force limit the Group's ability to work with entities that may have operations in Crimea or operate in Crimea.
+Nevertheless, if the Group is deemed to be in violation of any sanctions currently in place or if any new or expanded sanctions are imposed on Russian businesses operating in Crimea the Group's business and results of operations may be materially adversely affected.

-In the ordinary course of the Group's business, it may accept payments from consumers to or otherwise indirectly interact with certain entities that are the targets of U.S. sanctions.
-The Group operates primarily within the Russian financial system and, accordingly, many of its customers have accounts at banks in Russia.
-The U.S., EU and other countries have adopted a package of economic restrictive measures imposing certain sanctions on the operations of various Russian banks, including VTB Bank and Gazprombank.
+Further, in the ordinary course of the Group's business, it may accept payments from consumers to or otherwise indirectly interact with certain entities that are the targets of U.S. and/or EU sanctions.
+For example, the U.S., EU and other countries have adopted a package of economic restrictive measures imposing certain sanctions on the operations of various Russian banks, including VTB Bank and Gazprombank.
 Some of the Group's subsidiaries hold bank accounts at the aforementioned banks as well as have overdrafts and bank guarantees with VTB Bank.
-A number of Russian banks, including Bank Rossiya, SMP Bank, Investcapitalbank and Sobinbank have been designated by OFAC and are subject to U.S. economic sanctions.
-In addition, Tempbank was designated due to its dealings with the Syrian government.
-U.S. sanctions may be extended to any person that U.S. authorities determine has materially assisted, or provided financial, material, or technological support for, or goods or services to or in support of, any sanctioned individuals or entities.
-For example, the Group may be associated with U.S.- designated banks due to accepting payments for them from consumers in the ordinary course of business, even though the Group may not have any direct contract relationships with them.
-There can be no assurance that the U.S. Government would not view such activities as meeting the criteria for U.S. economic sanctions.
+Moreover, the Group may be associated with U.S.- designated banks due to accepting payments for them from consumers in the ordinary course of business, even though the Group may not have any direct contract relationships with them.